-100% of the food distributed comes from USDA government surplus commodities; is donated by local retail and wholesale distributors, farms, and bakeries — including Whole Foods, Hannaford, Barber Foods, Panera, and Mr. Bagel—or is collected in food drives by the faith community, schools, organizations, and businesses.
+Almost all of the food distributed through the Food Pantry comes from USDA government surplus commodities; is donated by local retail and wholesale distributors, farms, and bakeries — including Whole Foods, Hannaford, Trader Joe’s, Jordan’s Farm, and Tandem Coffee Roasters; comes from our partner Good Shepherd Food Bank; or is collected in food drives by the faith community, schools, organizations, and businesses.

 The Preble Street Pantry services operates under a mobile model; boxes of food are delivered to key drop-off points, including hotels and housing communities, in and around Portland.
 We are excited to expand our anti-hunger efforts and broaden our community impact through this new model.
 Mobile pantry services will offer nutritious, culturally appropriate items specifically requested by residents, as well as some a la carte bulk staples, such as milk.
 This mobile approach allows us to meet people where they are in a way that hasn’t been possible with a fixed location.

 Preble Street is not alone in our community in providing pantry services, and there are numerous other local pantries serving people experiencing problems with homelessness, housing, hunger, and poverty, including St. Luke’s Cathedral, Sacred Heart Catholic Church, Project FEED, Presente!
 Maine, Salvation Army, and many more.
 Additionally, caseworkers from many different agencies, including The Opportunity Alliance, Spurwink, Shalom, Day One, Portland Housing Authority, Avesta, and more access food boxes from Preble Street.